Ayurvedic Nutrition

 General Guidelines for Ayurvedic Teas

-- Use fresh ingredients whenever possible — fresh ginger and herbs are more potent
+• Use fresh ingredients whenever you can.
+Fresh ginger and herbs are more potent

-- Sip warm, not scalding — extremely hot drinks can damage tissues
+• Sip warm, not scalding.
+Extremely hot drinks damage tissues

-- Drink between meals — avoid large amounts of liquid with food
+• Drink between meals.
+Don't gulp large amounts of liquid with food

-- Listen to your body — if a tea does not agree with you, try a different one
+• Listen to your body.
+If a tea doesn't agree with you, try a different one

-- Rotate your teas — variety ensures broader benefits and prevents monotony
+• Rotate your teas.
+Variety brings broader benefits and prevents monotony

 Next Steps

-- Find your dosha — Take our dosha quiz to know which teas suit you best
+1. Find your dosha.
+Take our dosha quiz to know which teas suit you best

-- Explore nutrition — Read the complete Ayurvedic diet guide
+2. Explore nutrition.
+Read the complete Ayurvedic diet guide

-- Build your routine — Learn about the Ayurvedic morning routine
+3. Build your routine.
+Learn about the Ayurvedic morning routine

 Frequently Asked Questions

-CCF tea (cumin, coriander, fennel) is considered the most universally beneficial digestive tea in Ayurveda.
-It supports all three doshas, kindles agni (digestive fire), and may help reduce bloating and gas.
+CCF tea (cumin, coriander, fennel) is the most universally beneficial digestive tea in Ayurveda.
+It supports all three doshas, kindles agni, and may help reduce bloating and gas.
 Ginger tea is another excellent option, especially for Vata and Kapha types.

 Yes, most Ayurvedic teas are gentle enough for daily use.
-Choose teas that match your dosha and the current season.
-Rotate between different blends to avoid monotony and address different aspects of health throughout the year.
+Pick teas that match your dosha and the current season.
+Rotate between different blends to avoid monotony and address different aspects of health through the year.

-Most Ayurvedic herbal teas are best consumed without milk, as milk can interfere with the medicinal properties of the herbs.
+Most Ayurvedic herbal teas are best without milk.
+Milk can interfere with the medicinal properties of the herbs.
 The exception is golden milk (turmeric milk), which is traditionally prepared with milk as the base.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.